John-Gaitho/movie-review-app/README.md

  - A computer, tablet or phone
  - Access to the internet
  - View Live Site
  - Ensure that your device of choice has a browser installed.
-Click the link provided below to view the site.
+Click the link provided below to view the deployed application.

 https://movie-review-app-green.vercel.app/